-Old English smearcian "to smile."
-No exact cognates in other languages, but probably related to smerian "to laugh at, scorn," from Proto-Germanic *smer-, *smar-, variant of PIE *smei- "to smile;" see smile (v.), which after c.
-1500 gradually restricted smirk to the unpleasant sense "smile affectedly; grin in a malicious or smug way."
-In some 18c. glossaries smirk is still simply "to smile."
-Related: Smirked; smirking.
-The noun is recorded by 1560s.
+Middle English smirken, from Old English smearcian "to smile."
+There are no exact cognates in other languages, but probably it is a suffixed form related to smerian "to laugh at, scorn," which is from Proto-Germanic *smer-, *smar-, variant of PIE *smei- "to smile;" see smile (v.).

 Smith & Wesson